 Children with autism often struggle with social situations.
 From a parenting perspective, it can be painful to watch your child wanting to fit in but not always do so.
 There is also the concern of bullying and being left out of social events by their peers.

 Parents of autistic children ultimately want what every parent wants, their children to be happy.
 Since that’s more challenging than neurotypical children, parents often go to great lengths to routines, therapies, and ways of learning that work best for their child.

 Early intervention helps autistic children work through development delays, social skills, and other impairments.
 If the child receives their diagnosis as a toddler, this means several years of nonstop therapy and doctor’s appointments.
-Even after children become school age, many comorbid disorders require therapies and doctor appointments.
+Many comorbid disorders require therapies and doctor appointments even after children become school-age.

-To practice self-care and spend time with other family members, parents can turn to respite care.
-Respite is when a trained professional watches your child for short or extended periods of time.
+Parents can turn to respite care to practice self-care and spend time with other family members.
+Respite is when a trained professional watches your child for short or extended periods.
 However, this is not available to everyone due to income levels.

 What Parenting an Autistic Child is Like

 Parents of autistic children will tell you they enjoy beautiful moments with their children.
 Autistic children are still engaging, energetic, and exuberant.
 While there are many struggles, there are just as many joys.
 Parenting autistic children is a unique and rewarding journey.